-This guide applies where the bankruptcy commences on or after 1 October 2015.
+This guide applies where a company goes into liquidation on or after 1 October 2015.

 Appendix

 Suggested format for the provision of information

 Professional guidance issued to insolvency practitioners sets out the following suggested format for the provision of information when seeking approval of remuneration.
 However, the level of disclosure suggested below may not be appropriate in all cases, and will be subject to considerations of proportionality.
 In larger or more complex cases the circumstances of each case may dictate the information provided and its format.